 - WIP Volume: The number of work items in progress at any given time.

-- Solution Quality Metrics: The solutions developed for customers are as important as the process to develop them.
-These metrics can help managers track how efficient their teams are, and measure customer satisfaction.
+- Solution Quality Metrics: The solutions developed for customers are as important as the process of creating them.
+These metrics can help managers track their teams' efficiency and measure customer satisfaction.
 They also help to identify problems before they become more serious issues that affect business operations or result in financial losses.

 - Solution Value Metrics: There are several solution value metrics used to track the progress of DevOps transformation, including:

-- Return on investment (ROI): The amount of money returned to the company as a result of investing in a DevOps transformation.
+- Return on investment (ROI): The amount of money returned to the company due to investing in a DevOps transformation.

 - Net Present Value (NPV): A project's value is measured in terms of its return on investment.